fohrloop/wakepy/DEV.md

 ## Branches and tags

 - **`dev`** branch: for development.
 All PRs should be against it.
 - **`latest-release`** branch: The latest wakepy release.
 This is used to select the where [wakepy.readthedocs.io](https://wakepy.readthedocs.io/) redirects to (the "latest" version).
 - Use a local short-lived feature branch for development.
 - Release versions use [Semantic Versioning](https://semver.org/) and are marked with git tags (on the dev branch) with format `v[major].[minor].[patch]`; e.g. v1.2.0 or v2.2.0.

 ## Installing for development

+Requirements:
+- At least of of the supported Python versions installed (see README.md and/or tox.ini).
+- pip >= 21.3 (for pyproject.toml support)

 Install in editable state with the `doc` and `dev` options:
 ```
 python -m pip install -e .[doc,dev]
 ```

 where `.` means the current directory (assuming cwd is at root of the repository).

 ## Documentation